bramyeon/Chat2Plan/README.md

 python gradioMain.py
 ```

 Doing so will print out some output to your terminal.
-Copy and paste one of the outputted links to your web browser.
+Copy and paste one of the outputted links to your web browser, then press Enter.
 The links should look something like the following.
 ```
 * Running on local URL:  http://127.0.0.1:7860
 * Running on public URL: https://573ff216ca1b225ba6.gradio.live
 ```

-You can then use Chat2Plan to plan your courses!
+You can then use Chat2Plan in the Gradio chatbot to plan your courses!
 To initiate the interaction, say anything to the chatbot :-)

 ## Remarks